intel/aipc-devkit-install/README.md

 ## 1. Introduction

-AI developers require a combination of tools, software, frameworks, and models to effectively build, train, and deploy AI systems.
-These resources prepare them to handle all aspects of AI development, from data preprocessing and model training to deployment and monitoring.
+The Intel® AI PC Development Kit is designed to equip AI developers with a comprehensive suite of tools, libraries, and frameworks necessary for building, training, and deploying AI systems.

-The Intel AI PC Development Kit offers a comprehensive suite of essential tools, libraries, and frameworks to support this process.
+This kit facilitates the entire AI development lifecycle, from data preprocessing and model training to deployment and monitoring.

-This readme file contains information on how to build the installer for the Intel(R) AI PC Development Kit from the source code.
+This readme file contains information on how to build the installer for the Intel® AI PC Development Kit from the source code.

 ## 2. Requirements

-1. Windows 11 Operating System.
+1. **Operating System**: Windows 11.
-2. The system must be connected to the Internet.
+2. Internet Connection: Required.
-3. Python version 3.10.11 is installed for all user under C:\Python310 and PATH environment is updated
+3. Python: Version 3.10.11 installed with path variable. updated
-4. Set system environment variables:
+4. System environment variable:
     - PIP_TRUSTED_HOST= pypi.org files.pythonhosted.org

 ## 3. Build Instructions